nens/threedi-docs/source/d_problem_solving.rst

 Known Issues
 ^^^^^^^^^^^^^^

+- The 3Di Toolbox plugin does not work with QGIS 3.16.8 and above.
+To avoid problems, install the Modeller Interface or download the OsGeo Network Installer from qgis.org

 - The live site uses always the max for initial water level, even when a different aggregation method is selected in the spatialite.

 - The live site doesn't show lateral inflow defined in the spatialite.